MarkusBordihn/BOs-Lobby/README.md

 Unfortunately to avoid any side effects with other mods, the user needs first to join the overworld so that all mods are able to sync their data.
 As soon these data are synced the user could be transferred to the lobby dimension without any issues.
+The transfer could be disabled in the related config file.

 ### Will there are 1.16.5 version ?